The Office of Student Engagement and Experiential Learning is now accepting applications for Summer 2015.

 The Summer Research Opportunities Program (SROP) gives NIU undergraduate students the opportunity to conduct paid, faculty-mentored, research during the summer months.
+Students of diverse backgrounds, including underrepresented minority students, students from economically disadvantaged and underserved backgrounds and students with disabilities, are encouraged to apply.
 The program gives participants the chance to develop personally, academically, and professionally through a variety of workshops, field trips, and activities.

 Admission to SROP will be offered on a competitive basis to those individuals who, at the application deadline:

-The application deadline is March 8, 2014.
-Participants will be notified of their acceptance by late March/early April.
-Students will be active in their research from June 16 to August 8.
+The application deadline is Friday, February 27, 2015 at 4:30 PM.
+Interviews will be conducted on a rolling basis and end by mid to late March.
+Participants will be notified of their acceptance by end of March 2015.
+Students will be active in their research from June 15 to August 7, 2015.

 Students will be awarded a $3,500 stipend.
 All program participants will be required to live in assigned, on-campus housing.
 The program will cover all expenses for room and board (double occupancy).
-Students admitted to SROP will be notified at the end of March, 2014.
+Interviews for SROP positions will be conducted on a rolling admission, based on when the students application is submitted (interviews will be completed by March 27, 2015).
+Students admitted to SROP will be notified at the end of March 2015.